ribozone/notes/content/games/dev/jams/discmaster jam.md

 	- i search for "crow" and get only crowbars
 	- i search for "apple" and get only grappling hooks
 	- easy to find weapons, harder to find living things
-		- most of the animals i'm finding were made to be enemies to be killed
+		- most of the animals i'm finding were made as enemies to be killed
 			- [this cricket model](https://discmaster.textfiles.com/view/28051/february_2001.iso/intercd/root/Multimedia/%5EGames_Demos/GunMan/setup.exe/%25MAINDIR%25/rewolf/models/cricket.mdl/cricket.glb) has red eyes and two of the associated animations are "angry" and "die"
 				- i'll probably have to edit the eyes
 		- (less true if you look at all file types but i'm looking for .glbs specifically)